Investing in Rental Property for Beginners: A Step-by-Step Guide from Start to Scale

 • Single-family Homes: A great starting point for beginners—easy to manage and usually in high demand.
 You’ll get steady rental income, especially if you choose a good location.

 • Multi-family Homes: If you’re ready to take on more responsibility, these can bring in more income since you have multiple residents.
 Just be prepared for higher costs and a bit more work.
+Learn the essentials of small multifamily investing in our in-depth post here.

 • Commercial Properties: These can be a big moneymaker with long-term leases, but they do need a bigger upfront investment and some knowledge of the commercial market.